-The Company currently employs 29 employees on a full-time basis, of whom three serve in executive management capacities, thirteen are engaged in sales and marketing, eight are administrative and clerical personnel and five are service and warehouse support personnel.
+The Company currently employes 29 employees on a full-time basis.
 None of the Company's employees are subject to a collective bargaining agreement, nor has the Company experienced any work stoppages.
 The Company believes that its relations with employees are satisfactory.